yocoono/myrecipe-app/readme.md

 ![screenshot](./screencapture.png)

 ## About the Project
-This project is based on the [The Modern JavaScript Bootcamp by Andrew Mead] (https://www.udemy.com/course/modern-javascript/).
+This project is based on the [The Modern JavaScript Bootcamp by Andrew Mead](https://www.udemy.com/course/modern-javascript/).
 With this recipe app, you can take some recipe notes in your local browser.

 ## Built With